Day 8: Half Hitch

 - The rope folds in a way that makes the half hitches folded for maximum efficiency

-- Maintain equal tension across the tie, note that catching a previous rope and pulling will progressively add tension
+- Maintain equal tension across the tie.
+Anticipate tension change as catching a previous rope and pulling will progressively add tension

 - Try the patterns on different body parts

-- Try the pattern on an inanimate objects such as a chair or a frame
+- Try the patterns on an inanimate object such as a chair or a frame

 - How does the tie behave when moving the limbs after they were tied?